 Family Informational Sessions

-A family in need of support and guidance outside of an assessment or therapeutic service may come to The Clinic for an informational session.
-The specific content, goals, and duration of an informational session vary, based on the needs of the family and the child.
-For example, The Clinic can support families by providing developmental information related to diagnoses, training on behavior management strategies, or modeling how to program a specific augmentative and alternative communication (AAC) device.
-In some cases, an interdisciplinary informational session may be appropriate, bringing together a variety of professionals and perspectives.
-Staff from The Clinic work with each individual family to determine the nature and scope of the informational sessions.
-This helps ensure that the family’s goals for the sessions are met.
+Families in need of support and guidance outside of direct services may contact The Clinic for an informational session.
+The specific content, goals, and duration of an informational session vary, based on the needs of the child and the family.
+Example informational sessions include: 1) providing developmental information related to diagnoses; 2) coaching on implementation of behavior management strategies; or 3) modeling how to program a specific augmentative and alternative communication (AAC) device.
+In some cases, an interdisciplinary informational session may be appropriate, bringing together clinicians from various disciplines.

 Review of Outside Assessments

 The Clinic can support schools and districts in implementing assessment-driven recommendations in order to optimize impact.
-The Clinic offers consultation to schools and districts in order to provide staff training, share resources, and build collaborative relationships.
+The Clinic can offer consultation to schools and districts, provide staff training, and share resources.
 The nature of these consultations will differ based on the specific needs of the school or district.